colour-science/colour/docs/advanced.rst

 **Colour** uses various internal caches to improve speed and prevent redundant processes, notably for spectral related computations.

-The internal caches are managed with the `colour.utilities.CACHE_REGISTRY` cache registry object:
+The internal caches are managed with the :attr:`colour.utilities.CACHE_REGISTRY` cache registry object:

 .. code-block:: python